vsaraswati/econometrics/README.md

 # econometrics
-school assignments and other projects
+School assignments and other projects